 - Diet and medications – Get instructions from your health care team on the best diet and any medication that may help in your recovery.

 - Further treatment – Your doctor will discuss future treatments with you during your follow-up visit a week or two after the operation.

-- Wearing a breast prosthesis – After you have been cleared by your surgeon at about six to eight weeks post surgery, it is time to visit a certified mastectomy fitter to determine the best-fitting bras and prostheses for you.
-Further on, a yearly check with your fitter will ensure you always feel your best.
+- Wearing a breast prosthesis – After you have been cleared by your surgeon at about six to eight weeks post surgery, it is time to visit a certified mastectomy fitter to determine the best-fitting bras and prostheses for you, if you have chosen this non-surgical symmetry solution.
+And planning ahead, a yearly check with your fitter will ensure you always feel your best.